pharmpy/pharmpy/docs/modeling.rst

 The :py:func:`pharmpy.modeling.absorption_rate` can be used to set the absorption rate.

-Instant absorption
+Bolus absorption
 ==================

-Let us use a model with instant absorption as a starting point.
+Let us use a model with bolus absorption as a starting point.

 .. graphviz::